curvenote/blog/content/blog/scipy2024-proceedings.md

 :::{figure} images/scipy2024-sprints-anywidget.png
 :label: scipy2024-sprints-anywidget
-Steve Purves ([Curvenote](https://curvenote.com)) and Trevor Manz ([Anywidget](https://anywidget.dev)) prototyping a new integration between MyST Markdown and Anywidget which enables arbitrary widgets to be integrated into any MyST website in a standardize, scalable way.
+Steve Purves ([Curvenote](https://curvenote.com)) and Trevor Manz ([Anywidget](https://anywidget.dev)) prototyping a new integration between MyST Markdown and Anywidget, which enables arbitrary widgets to be integrated into MyST websites in a standardized, scalable way.
 :::

 There were a lot of new prototypes and integrations throughout the week, including to [Anywidget](https://anywidget.dev), [PyVista](https://pyvista.org), [Sphinx Auto-Documentation](https://www.sphinx-doc.org/), and more.
 We supported multiple teams working towards MyST integration including [Project Pythia](https://projectpythia.org), [NumPy Tutorials](https://numpy.org/numpy-tutorials), [Resampling Stats](https://resampling-stats.github.io), and more translations of the [SciPy Proceedings](https://proceedings.scipy.org).